Contributing to sed#

 git commit -a -m "Your commit message"

-6. Push Changes: Push your changes to your fork:
+6. Push Changes: Push your changes to your new branch:

 git push origin feature-branch